 Foundations of the Medieval European Economy

-The manor was the fundamental unit of medieval rural economy.
-It comprised a lord's estate, including one or more villages, cultivated fields, pastures, woodlands, and a manor house.
-The lord granted land to peasants—free tenants and serfs—in exchange for labor, rent in kind, or a share of the harvest.
-This arrangement made the manor largely self-sufficient.
-Most necessities—food, clothing, tools, and simple housing—were produced within its boundaries.
-Specialization was minimal, and trade with the outside world was limited to acquiring a few items that could not be produced locally, such as salt, iron, or millstones.
+The manor was the fundamental unit of the medieval rural economy and society.
+It typically comprised a lord's estate, including one or more villages, cultivated fields, pastures, woodlands, and a manor house.
+The lord controlled these lands and granted portions to peasants—both free tenants and serfs—in exchange for labor, rent, or a share of the harvest.
+This arrangement created a largely self-sufficient economic system, with most necessities—food, clothing, tools, and simple housing—produced within its boundaries.

 Roles of Peasants and Serfs